Detecting the hidden population of low-mass haloes in strong lenses: Method

 \section{Method}

 We use the machine learning-based sensitivity mapping and substructure detection method introduced in \citet[][hereafter \citetalias{ORiordan2023}]{ORiordan2023} and extended in \citet[hereafter \citetalias{ORiordan2024}]{ORiordan2024}.
 Our results are based on applying these models to different realisations of the same $100$ lens systems used in \citetalias{ORiordan2024}, which were selected to resemble SLACS and BELLS Einstein ring systems previously studied for substructure.
+In this work, we only consider the effect of subhaloes, i.e., member haloes of the main lens galaxy halo, and exclude haloes along the line of sight.